overture-stack/lyric/.dev/tech-debt.md

 <!-- Move entries here when addressed, with a note of when and what fixed it -->

 ### Kafka publish tracking: no unit tests for `createPublishTracker`
-resolved: tracker removed in PR #208 (published_at column dropped on Jon's review; tracking responsibility deferred)
+resolved: tracker removed in PR #208 (published_at column dropped during review; tracking responsibility deferred)